 The field of energy storage is very important on a global scale.
-That’s why, since 2004 the Materials for Energy Storage and Conversion (MESC) master’s degree trains students in several European universities renowned for their expertise in energy storage (Amiens, Aix-Marseille, Cordoba, Philadelphia, Toulouse, Warsaw and Xiamen).
+That’s why, since 2004 the Materials for Energy Storage and Conversion+ (MESC+) master’s degree trains students in several European universities renowned for their expertise in energy storage: Technological University of Warsaw, Toulouse III Paul Sabatier University and Picardie Jules Verne University in France, University of Ljubljana in Slovenia and University of Basque country in Bilbao, Spain.
 After graduation, students will be able to pursue a career in either industry or academia.
 MESC master’s degree is a two-year (120 ECTS) programme, initially proposed by Alistore-ERI and now strongly supported by RS2E as well.

 Graduation of the 2012/2013 class